smartcloud-solutions/sdc-bootstrap/README.md

  For our use however, being only used on the admin network to access internal compute nodes, it poses no threat.

+### network/ssh
- /etc/sshd_config enables a second ssh port "Port 2222".
-This is just a half assed attempt at creating security by obscurity.
+ `/etc/sshd_config` enables a second ssh port "Port 2222".
+This is just a half -assed attempt at creating security by obscurity.
 It isn't really anymore secure than just opening port 22.
-But since it is a headnode I set a different port purposely just to reduce the amount of random brute force login attempts.
+But since this is a headnode I purposely set a different port just to reduce the amount of random brute force login attempts to the host (and also keep the auth logs somewhat clean).

- Finally after updating the aforementioned configuration files it restarts the corresponding services: ipfilter and ssh.
+ Finally after updating the aforementioned configuration files the `deploy.sh` script restarts the affected services, which are ipfilter and ssh.

+## Final note about this repo
+ Honestly there is nothing all that special about this project other than being a pre-packaged `/opt/custom` directory tree with a couple of simple changes that I always wished just happened out of the box on installation.
+If you're new to SmartOS then this could be helpful to you.
+If you're a veteran you probably shouldn't pay it any attention.
+This is a very simple project repo which is a backup of my own custom setup/configuration, and I share it with my fellow newbs whom I mentor from time to time.

- There are other aspects that are specific to our operation and are not allowed to be commited to the general public so these files are omitted.
-However you could easily adapt this directory, script, and SMF structure to add other dependencies such as a chef client, ldap-client, etc, etc.
+ There are other aspects of this repo originating from production that are specific to private operations and are not allowed to be commited to github.
+ These files will remain omitted.
+However you could easily adapt any aspect of the directory structure, any script, or SMF structure to your environment and add other dependencies such as a chef client, ldap-client, etc, etc, on boot with a simple `git clone` command.

+ My hope is that cloning this repo makes your life easier to some degree on your triton/smartOS headnode.

 # Installation

- ssh to your headnode and cd to /opt
+ ssh into your headnode and then `cd /opt`.

 ```
  git clone https://github.com/smartcloud-solutions/sdc-bootstrap custom

+ # Note:
- # make any custom edits to the config files before the next command.
+ #  Make custom changes to the configuration files before the next command.
+ #
+ # If only modifying or verifying the default svc configs then simply run:

  svcadm restart ipfilter ssh

- # alternatively you may simply reboot the headnode.
+ # alternatively you may simply reboot the headnode, I suggest doing this
+ # either way just to be sure that it functions properly on boot.

  shutdown -i6 -g0 -y
 ```

- Enjoy!
+## About the author:

+###
  John Barfield
+  `Sr. Site-Reliability Engineer @Joyent
+   20+ year IT Consultant, wanna-be OSS contributor, and Entrepreneur (in my own free time) && *Musician|Father|Dork
+  @Joyent:
+   SmartOS/Triton/Manta SRE
+   pkgsrc maintainer
+   Samsung Private Cloud/devOps engineering`